-The course in Health Care and Policy introduces the students to the analysis of health care systems, managerial and policy issues and techniques for decision-making in health care.
-The subjects covered include health services research, health policy, health economics, and law.
-By the end of this course students should be able to: demostrate knowledge and understatnding of a diverse range of global and national health policies, including current and emerging trends and also of disciplines relevant to the study of health policy, planing and financing (epidemiology, health economic and other social sciences); apply their knowledge and skills using a multidisciplinary approach to formulate and evaluate health policies and plans.
+By the end of this course student should be able to: describe the term Public Health, describe theoretical framework and practice of Public Health; identify managerial and policy issues and techniques for decision-making in health care; demonstrate knowledge and understanding of a diverse range of global and national health policies, including current and emerging trends and also of disciplines relevant to the study of health policy, planning and financing (epidemiology, health economic and other social sciences); apply his knowledge and skills using a multidisciplinary approach to formulate and evaluate health policies and plans.

 1. What is meant by "health care"?
 Lay care: ranges and extent of activities, lay carers, attitudes of formal carers.
 Inputs to formal health care: staff, facilities, finance.
 Variations in inputs.
 Problems of definition.
 Historical framework for public health and health policy.
 Cultural conceptions and health beliefs, health as a value.